WindowsLogic-Productions/Simple-Stopwatch/README.md

 # Download

-Download the latest version of Amino for Desktop on the [Releases](https://github.com/windowslogic/simple-stopwatch/releases) page.
+Download the latest version of Simple Stopwatch on the [Releases](https://github.com/windowslogic/simple-stopwatch/releases) page.

 # Support & Feedback